 Thus as American military engagement continues to weigh on its economy as an added negative factor, neither the War itself nor its injured veterans and the social costs of the broken young families who have lost a breadwinner can be addressed with a magic wand or a band- aid.
 These are the tragic reality of unintended consequences of America’s most protracted conflicts that is another significant and invisible obstacle to the US economy.
 Seemingly ignored by the American politicians who are the puppets of the Military Industrial Complex by continuing to shout “Wolf” and pass more funds in the budget for the military expenditure to the detriment of the American economy.
 As they have just done by the passage of the two-year budget and of course once again raising the debt ceiling limit in the process.

-The sum of all the above elements does not leave a positive perspective for the American, European or the interconnected global economy.
+The sum of all the above elements does not leave a positive perspective on the American, European, or interconnected global economy.
 The music has stopped, and everything will be going south more than a “simple” correction that most analysts would like to pretend it is or will be when – and not if – it happens.

-The Full critical effects of all fundamental economic factors such as the inflation, interest rates and debt or the ripple effect of the Mother Nature’s next and/or current recent disaster hits will manifest itself not at a speed of light but at a minimum of 6 months to a year and more depending on many components and influencing elements.
+The Full critical effects of all fundamental economic factors such as inflation, interest rates, and debt or the ripple effect of Mother Nature’s next and/or current recent disaster hits will manifest itself not at The Speed of Light but at a minimum of 6 months to a year and more depending on many components and influencing elements.
 The inflation factor has most definitively raced to the top with or without the Federal Reserve’s admittance.
-The new wage hikes and policy implementations will be only precipitating it more in the months – if not weeks ahead.
+The new wage hikes and policy implementations will only precipitate it more in the months – if not weeks ahead.
 The interest rate rise will, of course, follow suit just like a loyal shadow.

 As the stock market opens tomorrow on Monday, February 12, 2018, and going forward – anything goes.
 From the news of a bank collapsing halfway around the world in a country that no one may have heard either the name or still less the bank; to a further collapse of Bitcoin; or a sharp decline in General Electric (GE ) with its most underfunded pension plans among all cooperations.
 The fall of Apple, Facebook or Microsoft stock that is overvalued by at least 20 to 30 percent with another dot.com bubble on the horizon — well overdue and finally an economic analysis ( don’t blame this one ) all can be a triggering event in the psychology of a weak market.
 Thus, the lack of more investors entering into the unwarranted rise in the market will resemble the end of a — pyramid game — that is unable to attract more funds for its Ponzi scheme.